lizard-buzzard/spring-security-user-registration/README.md

 * [Spring Property Injection in a final attribute @Value - Java](https://stackoverflow.com/questions/7130425/spring-property-injection-in-a-final-attribute-value-java)

 ## --Commit-22-- ##
-An intermediate commit, transitional to replace the "html page with <form>'s with attributes" returned by the controller's method by response body object, which is processed by Javascript in the <form>.
+An intermediate commit, transitional to replace the "html page with "form"'s with attributes" returned by the controller's method by response body object, which is processed by Javascript in the "form".

 In this try we replace
 ```